lambdaclass/concrete/ROADMAP.md

    opt-in overflow obligations;
 9. keep later research items later unless a prior gate forces them.

+Cross-cutting items that must stay visible while the linear queue advances:

+- **Pattern ergonomics and daily language friction** live in Phase 6 #5 and #7: match guards, OR patterns, `if let` / `while let`, match-on-reference, tuples / no-tuples, struct update, wildcard destructuring, and `defer` / cleanup semantics.
+- **Import/dependency authority constraints** live in Phase 18 #8: imports do
+  not grant capability by themselves, and dependencies can be constrained by capability budget, trusted/Unsafe use, assumptions, evidence floor, platform, source hash, license, and supply-chain identity.
+- **SPARK-class assurance** is split by owner phase, not tracked as a side
+  project: proof/agent guidance in Phase 9 #5a, flow/frame/dependency contracts
+  in Phase 12 #19, runtime-safety use of loop/frame facts in Phase 13, release
+  assurance bundles in Phase 17, package evidence summaries in Phase 18 #15a, and editor/agent diagnostics in Phase 19 #13.
+- **Proof-cost reduction** is Phase 9 work: proof minimization/stubs/diagnostics
+  are #2–#15, structural auto-discharge is #16, and operational VC auto-discharge is #16a.
+The operational tier is the key path for reducing hand-written Lean bridge theorems on ordinary postconditions and loop steps.
+- **AI/agent learnability** must be updated with the feature that creates the proof surface: `docs/SPARK_CLASS_ASSURANCE.md` is the stable agent guide, and Phase 9 #5a requires an agent-facing example whenever a new assurance annotation lands.
+- **Package evidence summaries** are Phase 18 #15a, after import constraints have real facts to summarize.

 Completed work moves to [CHANGELOG.md](CHANGELOG.md).
 Deferred or conditional work moves later in the same linear queue.
 There are no parallel tracks.
 Inline `NEXT` notes are allowed only as scoped follow-ups inside a numbered item; they